ckeditor/ckeditor5/docs/framework/guides/custom-editor-creator.md

 ## EditorUI class

-The `EditorUI` class is the main UI class which initializes UI components (view and toolbar) and sets up mechanisms like focus tracker or placeholder management.
-The custom `EditorUI` class should extend {@link module:core/editor/editorui~EditorUI EditorUI class} like below:
+The `*EditorUI` class is the main UI class which initializes UI components (the main view and the toolbar) and sets up mechanisms like focus tracker or placeholder management.
+The custom `*EditorUI` class should extend the {@link module:core/editor/editorui~EditorUI base `EditorUI` class} like below:

 ```js
 import EditorUI from '@ckeditor/ckeditor5-core/src/editor/editorui';